10 FAQs About Alternative Payment Models (APMs)

 1. What are Alternative Payment Models (APMs) and Advanced APMs?

-- CMS Innovation Center (Center for Medicare & Medicaid Innovation, or CMMI) Model (other than a Health Care Innovation Award)
+- CMS Innovation Center (CMMI) model (other than a Health Care Innovation Award)

 - Medicare Shared Savings Program (MSSP ACOs)